GengYunTien/Image-to-image-translation/README.md

     ├── river
     ├── road
 ## Intallation(conda environment)
-* Clone the repository in ./river and ./road respectively and move into the folder:
+Clone the repository in ./river and ./road respectively and move into the folder.

     git clone https://github.com/GengYunTien/AICUP2024-spring
     cd AICUP2024-spring

-* An environment can be created with all the Python dependencies:
+An environment can be created with all the Python dependencies.

     conda env create -f conda/environment.yml